johannfaouzi/pyts/doc/modules/classification.rst

 TimeSeriesForest
 ----------------

-:class:`TimeSeriesForest` is a 2-step algorithm.
+:class:`TimeSeriesForest` is a two-stage algorithm.
 First it extracts three features from a given number of windows: the mean, the standard deviation and the slope of the simple linear regression.
 Then a random forest is used using the extracted features as input data.
 These three statistics are fast to